Orinoco: History

+In 1968, an expedition from The Geographical Journal set off from Manaus, Brazil aboard a SR.N6 hovercraft to follow the Rio Negro upstream to where it is joined by the Casiquiare canal, on the border between Colombia and Venezuela.
+After following the Casiquiare to the Orinoco River they hovered through perilous rapids of Maipures and Atures.
+The Orinoco was then traversed down to its mouths in the Gulf of Paria and then to the Port of Spain.
+The primary purpose of the expedition was filming for the BBC series The World About Us episode "The Last Great Journey on Earth from Amazon to Orinoco by Hovercraft", which aired in 1970 and demonstrated the abilities of a hovercraft, thereby promoting sales of the British invention.

 The first bridge across the Orinoco River, the Angostura Bridge at Ciudad Bolívar, Venezuela, was completed in 1967.

-In 1968, an expedition was set off by The Geographical Journal and Hovercraft from Manaus (Brazil) to Port of Spain (Trinidad).
-Aboard a SR.N6 Hovercraft, the expedition members followed the Negro river upstream to where it is joined by the Casiquiare canal, on the border between Colombia and Venezuela.
-After following the Casiquiare to the Orinoco River they hovered thru perilous rapids of Maipures and Atures.
-The Orinoco was then traversed down to its mouths in the Gulf of Paria and then to Port of Spain.
-The primary purpose of the expedition was filming for the BBC series The World About Us episode "The Last Great Journey on Earth from Amazon to Orinoco by Hovercraft", which aired in 1970, and demonstrated the abilities of a hovercraft, thereby promoting sales of this British invention.

 The first powerline crossing of the Orinoco River was completed in 1981 for an 800 kV TL single span of 1200 m using two towers 110 m tall.

-In 1992, an overhead power line crossing for two 400 kV-circuits was completed just west of Morocure (between the cities of Ciudad Bolívar and Ciudad Guayana), north of the confluence of Routes 1 and 19.
+In 1992, an overhead power line crossing for two 400 kV-circuits was completed west of Morocure (between Ciudad Bolívar and Ciudad Guayana).
 It had three towers, and the two spans measured 2161 m and 2537 m, respectively.

-In 2006, a second bridge, known as the Orinoquia Bridge, was completed near Ciudad Guayana, Venezuela.
+In 2006, the Orinoquia Bridge was completed near Ciudad Guayana.

 Geography

-The course of the Orinoco forms a wide ellipsoidal arc, surrounding the Guiana Shield; it is divided in four stretches of unequal length that very roughly correspond to the longitudinal zonation of a typical large river:
+The course forms a wide ellipsoidal arc, surrounding the Guiana Shield; it is divided in four stretches of unequal length that very roughly correspond to the longitudinal zonation of a typical large river: